mathiasare/SIREN-ImageColorizerProject/index.md

 We can see more or less the same results as before.
 They achieve loss ~0.002 respectively after 800, 300 and 1000 epochs but the validation loss at these points is approximately 0.0082, 0.009 and 0.009.
 So, looking at validation loss FR is still the best model but we cannot say that for sure as SRS is converging just so much faster.

-Now, lets look at some visual testing and results, so that everyone could judge themselves which models predicts the best after this still rather small scale trainig action.
+Now, lets look at some visual testings and results, so that everyone could judge themselves which models predict the best after this still rather small scaled training action.

 Predicted training images compared to ground truth